 Dear Fellow Wintergreen Fund Shareholder,

-EXCERPT FROM THE 2012 ANNUAL REPORT SHAREHOLDER LETTER
+EXCERPT FROM THE 2013 SEMI-ANNUAL REPORT SHAREHOLDER LETTER

 Since its inception on October 17, 2005, Wintergreen Fund, Inc. Investor Class (the “Investor Class”) has a cumulative performance which compares very favorably to the Standard & Poor’s 500 Composite Index’s (“S&P 500”) cumulative return.
-The Investor Class performance for 2012 underperformed the S&P 500.
-Wintergreen Fund, Inc.’s (the “Fund”) performance in 2012 was due, in part, to strong returns from holdings in Jardine Matheson Holdings Ltd., Swatch Group AG, and Compagnie Financiere Richemont SA.
-Securities that underperformed during 2012 included holdings in Canadian Natural Resources Ltd., Birchcliff Energy Ltd., and Anglo American plc.
-The Fund also utilized forward currency contracts which had a slightly negative impact on performance.
+The Investor Class performance for the first six months of 2013 underperformed the S&P 500.
+The performance of Wintergreen Fund, Inc. (the “Fund”) during the period was due, in part, to strong returns from holdings in Berkshire Hathaway Inc., Class B, Swatch Group AG, and Reynolds American, Inc. Securities that underperformed included holdings in Genting Singapore plc, Sun Hung Kai Properties Limited, and Wynn Macau Ltd. The Fund also utilized forward currency contracts which had an overall positive impact on performance.

 David J. Winters, CFA